datakind/data-recipes-ai/README.md

 Welcome to the recipes management CLI, matt!

     Here are the commands you can run:

-    'checkout': Check out recipes for you to work on 'list': List all recipes that are checked out 'run': Run a recipe, you will be prompted to choose which one 'add': Add a new recipe
+       'checkout': Check out recipes for you to work on 'list': List all recipes that are checked out 'run': Run a recipe, you'll be prompted, or use 'run 5' to run 5.
+       'add': Add a new recipe (using LLM)
+       'edit': Edit a recipe (using LLM).
+You'll be prompted, or use 'edit 5' to edit 5.
-    'delete': Delete a recipe, you will be prompted to choose which one 'checkin': Check in recipes you have completed 'makemem': Create a memory using recipe sample output 'help': Show a list of commands
+       'delete': Delete a recipe, you will be prompted to choose which one 'checkin': Check in recipes you have completed 'makemem': Create a memory using recipe sample output 'rebuild': Removes database data, runs all local recipes and checks them in 'dumpdb': Dump embedding, recipe and memory tables to DB upgrade files so included in build 'help': Show a list of commands
        'quit': Exit this recipes CLI

+    Chat with Data Mode:

+       'chat': Enter data chat mode to ask questions about the data

     Type one of the commands above to do some stuff.